Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

-The reflecting skin above the disk has an ionization parameter log$(\xi)$ of $2.72^{+0.07}_{-0.10}$ and $1.99^{+0.04}_{-0.11}$ in the soft and hard state, respectively.
-The reflecting region is between $39^{+35}_{-15}$ and 2800 gravitational radii in the high state while it is closer to the neutron star surface in the low state for which its boundaries are less than 7 and 290 gravitational radii, respectively.
+The reflecting skin above the disk has an ionization parameter log$(\xi)$ of $2.80^{+0.20}_{-0.10}$ and $1.99^{+0.05}_{-0.10}$ in the soft and hard state, respectively.
+The reflecting region is between $39^{+35}_{-15}$ and 2800 gravitational radii in the high state, and it is closer to the NS surface in the low state, for which its boundaries are smaller than 7 and 290 gravitational radii, respectively.
+A similar behavior of the reflection region was observed by \cite{Mazzola_19} in soft and high state of the NS-LMXB 4U 1702-429 and by \cite{Disalvo_15} in 4U 1705-44 \citep[see also][]{Egron_13}.

-Assuming a neutron star mass of 1.48 M$_{\odot}$ \citep[see][]{Ozel_12}, the reflecting region in the high state is between $90^{+80}_{-30}$ km and $6.1 \times 10^3$ km.
-The inner radius of the accretion disk is R$_{\rm disk} = 90^{+10}_{-20}$ km under the assumption that the inclination angle of \source is 72$^{\circ}$ \citep[see][]{Iaria_18}.
-However, since the inferred luminosity (see sec. \ref{sec:spectral analysis high}) is 10\% of the Eddington luminosity, the effective inner radius of the accretion disk r$_{\rm disk}$ is given by the relation r$_{\rm disk} = s^2 {\rm R_{\rm disk} }$ where $s=1.7$ \citep[see][]{Shimura_1995}.
-We obtain r$_{\rm disk} = 260 ^{+30}_{-50}$ km that is compatible to the boundaries of the reflecting region estimated above.
+Assuming an NS mass of 1.54 M$_{\odot}$ \citep[see][]{Ozel_16}, the reflecting region in the high state is between $140^{+140}_{-70}$ km and $6.4 \times 10^3$ km.
+The inner radius of the accretion disk is R$_{\rm disk} = 70\pm7$ km, under the assumption that the inclination angle of \source is 72$^{\circ}$.
+However, because the inferred luminosity (see Sect. \ref{sec:spectral analysis high}) is 10\% of the Eddington luminosity, the effective inner radius of the accretion disk r$_{\rm disk}$ is given by the relation r$_{\rm disk} = s^2 {\rm R_{\rm disk} }$ where $s=1.7$ \citep[see][]{Shimura_1995}.
+We obtain r$_{\rm disk} = 200\pm20$ km, which is compatible to the boundaries of the reflecting region estimated above.

-We estimate the optical depth of the Comptonized cloud for the high and soft state using the relation between the power-law photon index $\Gamma$ and the electron temperature kT$_{\rm e}$ obtained by \cite{Zidi_96}.
-We find that the Comptonized cloud is optically thick in the soft state, while it is optically thin in the hard state.
-In the soft state $\tau $ is $15.7 \pm 0.5$ and $8.0 \pm 0.2$ for the Obs.
-2001 and 2016, respectively, while in the hard state $\tau$ is less than 0.7.
+We estimated the optical depth of the Comptonized cloud for the high and soft state using the relation between the power-law photon index $\Gamma$ and the electron temperature kT$_{\rm e}$ obtained by \cite{Zidi_96}.
+As expected, we find that the Comptonizing cloud is optically thick in the soft state ($\tau$ is $15.7 \pm 0.5$ and $8.0 \pm 0.2$ for the spectra taken in 2001 and 2016, respectively), and it is optically thin in the hard state ($\tau \lesssim 0.7$).